cecric/hexapinod/README.md

 ```
 it will generate in the folder documentation at the root of the project.

+### API Documentation
+Built as an API framework, it was an obligation to integrate some tools to build a great API Documentation.
+OpenAPI has become a standard since a few years now.
+But most of times, it is used to generate the API Code.
+We believe it could be great to build documentation too from the code, so we embed a library that do it for us by reading the comments above the API Calls.

-### OpenAPI Swagger
+#### OpenAPI Swagger
-The generation of the documentation with the OpenAPI standard is based also on comments.
+The generation of the documentation with the OpenAPI standard is based on comments.

-### APIDocJS
+#### APIDocJS
 To generate the API Documentation using APIDocJS, use the following command:
 ```
 npm run apidocs